 Every day Hippo CMMS Solutions Experts help maintenance professionals find solutions to the challenges they face, and at this point the team has about a million years' worth of collective CMMS experience.
-In this new series, our Solutions Experts share their insights into CMMS implementation, benefits, and best practices.
+In this new series, our Solutions Experts share their insights into CMMS implementation, CMMS features, benefits, and best practices.

 What is inventory management in a nut shell?

 Inventory management ensures your organization's investment in both internal and external product is tracked and maintained.
 Generally speaking, this can be used in most businesses but may mean something different depending on the nature of your business.
 It changes from industry to industry.
 For example, a retail store may use inventory management to track their stock levels to know when they need to order more of any given product.
-In a manufacturing plant it might be used this way, but it could also be used to maintain the product they already have and use as part of their preventative maintenance program or when tracking labor.
+In a manufacturing plant it might be used this way, but it could also be used to maintain the product they already have and use as part of their preventive maintenance program or when tracking labor.
 This example would be more common and primarily focused on people using inventory management in the CMMS space.

 Inventory management software can be as simple as keeping an accurate count of the number of items inside your company's four walls or as complicated as tracking the entire life cycles of all the elements within products.
 An example of this second one is in airplane manufacturing, where for compliance they need to know the entire life cycle of every single nut and bolt used on a plane.
 This level of inventory management is how they are able to determine with near-perfect certainty the cause of downtime or even what caused a crash.